Tableboi/Vacation-Request-Program/README.txt

 - build_table(self) builds a table used to contain the fetched vacation requests.
 It's structure is always the same but the data to be stored is determined by the combobox handler
 - open_schedule(self) handles all methods, variables, etc necessary for calling the schedule to load on a button press
 - unseen_view(self) builds the table used to display all vacation requests that are marked as 'unseen'.
 This table is different from the build_table because of different buttons within the table

+## Schedule
+- Controller.create_table(self) is run every time the TableModel class in the views.py file is called.
+It runs functions to get the dates, employee names/numbers, holidays/weekends, and requests applicable for the shown dates based on the production group, year, and month selected.
+Each time a new production group, year, or month is selected (via the combobox on the schedule window), the table is recreated with the new infromation.
+- The class Ui_Form(object) in views.py was originally a file converted into Python from QtDesigner.
+QtDesigner was used to make the visual elements of the window, and then the code in this file was altered in order to fit it to our usage.
+This class defines the schedule window and its widgets, including the combo boxes and an empty table widget.
+- The class TableModel(QtCore.QAbstractTableModel) in views.py comes from PyQt5.
+This inserts a custom TableModel into the existing table widget from the Ui_Form.
+This class needs an __init__(self, data) function, a data(self, index, role) function, a rowCount(self, index) function, a columnCount(self, index) function, and a headerData(self, section, orientation, role) function.
+The data function uses a list of tuples to populate the table with data.
+The rowCount and columnCount functions determine how many rows and columns to create in the table.
+The headerData function determines the names for the rows and columns.

+ORIGINAL CREATORS: Rebecca Francis, Alex Mesa, Roberto Paz